-- In consultation with relevant agencies and authorities, a flora and fauna assessment including how flora and fauna values will be managed if required. - An assessment of any native vegetation to be removed having regard to Guidelines for the Removal, Destruction or Lopping of Native Vegetation (Department of Environment, Land, Water and Planning 2017), including how it is proposed to protect and manage any appropriate native vegetation. - Regard must be had to the West Gippsland Native Vegetation Plan 2003. - Any management plan should take into account that the Strzelecki Bioregion is one of Victoria's most fragmented Bioregions and address this as a consideration. - Consideration must also be given to adjoining or adjacent properties to the development area that have been identified as having a conservation, heritage or archaeological significance.
+- An assessment of any native vegetation to be removed having regard to the background document Victoria's Permitted clearing of native vegetation Biodiversity assessment guidelines (Department of Environment and Primary Industries, September 2013), including how it is proposed to protect and manage any appropriate native vegetation. - Regard must be had to the background document West Gippsland Native Vegetation Plan 2003. - Any management plan should take into account that the Strzelecki Bioregion is one of Victoria's most fragmented Bioregions and address this as a consideration. - Consideration must also be given to adjoining or adjacent properties to the development area that have been identified as having a conservation, heritage or archaeological significance.